 Dragon - Guild Master @Modaretto

 Coach - members responsible for applicants and progression of raiding group members.
-They give feedback and are a part of the decision making about the composition of the raiding groups.
-They can also lead raids themselves.
+They give feedback and can also lead raids themselves.
 They will contact the guild members they are responsible for and monitor their progress, give tips about gear, rotation, etc. If you are contacted by a coach with advice on how to improve, please take it to heart and try to cooperate on further progression.

 Twilight – Rank for members of a particular raiding group.
 This priviledge comes with responsibilities; sign up to whatsapp group of your chosen raid group, follow calendar signups for raids and always signup or decline if you can't join on a particular day.
 Do so appropriately early in order to help your raid lead find a replacement.
 Continue to improve yourself, find optimal ways to support your group.
 If you don't know why you die in a trial, record your run and watch it after raid.
 Support any raids your guild is running if you are free and up for it.

 Elder – Players who can take part in raid groups when needed.
 They can also take initiative to organise raids on their own and they are free to use Dragon's Crest TS3 for it as long as the raids are consisting mostly of guild members.
 If you agreed to be this rank you will be expected to join group raids whenever asked/needed, therefore prioritising guild raids over other activities, regardless of the notice period.